lliu12/lliu12/index.md

 title: "Home"
 ---

-I'm Lucy, a senior pursuing an A.B. in CS + Math and an S.M. in CS @ Harvard.
+I'm Lucy, a senior @ Harvard pursuing an BA in Computer Science + Math and an MS in Computer Science.

 [ lliu at college dot harvard dot edu / <a href="https://github.com/lliu12">Github</a> ]